Introduction to Distributed Programming

 Distributed Algorithms

 Distributed algorithms are designed for programming distributed systems.
-They differ from centralized algorithms because they are unaware of any global state or a global time frame.
+Unlike centralized algorithms, distributed algorithms are unaware of any global state or a global time frame.
+When designing such algorithms we have to consider:

 Distributed Computing Paradigms